 The holy month of Ramadan is almost upon us, and it makes all the sense in the world to prepare for it in advance.
-The month is full of blessings and countless rewards for those who spend every day of it in the remembrance of Allah (SWT).
+The month is full of blessings and countless rewards for those who spend every day of it in remembrance of Allah (SWT).
 These 29 or 30 days can help Muslims wash away all their previous forgivable sins and have a fresh start.
 The period is the most crucial one in the Islamic calendar!
 And the Ramadan apparatus works in such a way that any Muslim can accomplish the aforementioned goals, all that is needed is some sincere effort!
-In this discussion, we talk about the second phase, or ashra of Ramadan, and see how the charity can help a Muslim in seeking Allah (SWT)’s mercy.
+In this discussion, we talk about the second phase, or Ashra of Ramadan, and see how the charity can help a Muslim in seeking Allah (SWT)’s mercy.

-The second ashra of Ramadan: An overview
+The Second Ashra of Ramadan: An Overview

 The month of Ramadan is split into three periods, each of ten days.
 Each of these three ashra has a specific theme, around which the focus of prayers is orchestrated during the given period.
-The first ashra of Ramadan is that of mercy, the second of forgiveness, and the third of refuge from hellfire.
-However, in this discussion, we will be focusing on the second ashra only, and see why is it important for Muslims.
+The first Ashra of Ramadan is that of mercy, the second of forgiveness, and the third of refuge from hellfire.
+However, in this discussion, we will be focusing on the second Ashra only, and see why is it important for Muslims.

 Our lives have become infested with worldly desires to such an extent that the fine line which separates right from wrong is a dot to us now.
 In the pursuit of the world, we have come that far away from reality!
 All year, we indulge in forbidden practices which weaken our connection with Allah (SWT).
 But how benevolent and forgiving is the Almighty!
-By providing us with the holy month of Ramadan, Allah (SWT) gives every Muslim a chance of reflection and repentance on our deeds.
+By providing us with the holy month of Ramadan, Allah (SWT) gives every Muslim a chance of reflect and repentance on our deeds.
 The second ashra of Ramadan is the best time to engage in the aforementioned acts, the sole objective of which is to seek Allah’s (SWT)’s mercy.

 Importance of the second Ashra of Ramadan

-Second ashra of Ramadan in light of Hadith
+Second Ashra of Ramadan in light of Hadith

 The knowledge from the hadith enlightens us on the themes of each Ramadan ashra.
 The Holy Prophet (PBUH) said: